snehasharma76/MINIPROJECT/README.md

 # MINIPROJECT

-This project has been done under our college curriculumn ad is still under development.
+This project has been done as part of our college curriculumn and is still under development.